ithaquaKr/ithaquaKr/README.md

 I am:

-- a DevOps / Site Reliability Engineers specialize in constructing and maintaining cloud-native systems.
+- a DevOps / Software Engineer specializing in designing, building, and maintaining scalable cloud-native systems.
-- M.Eng in Information Systems | 🇻🇳 Based in Ha Noi
+- M.Eng in Information Systems | 🇻🇳 Based in Ha Noi.
-- a NeoVim / Terminal / FOSS Enthusiast
+- a NeoVim / Terminal / FOSS Enthusiast.

 What I do:

-- build fault-tolerant systems, implement SLOs/SLIs, automate operations, and reduce toil.
+- design and develop backend services and automation tools to support cloud-native platforms.
+- build and maintain CI/CD pipelines, Infrastructure as Code, and service configurations for reliable and scalable environments
+- proficient in Python, Go, and Bash for building APIs, CLI tools, and automation scripts.
-- experience with Kubernetes, container runtimes, IaC, CI/CD, observability tools, and secret management.
+- experience with Kubernetes, container runtimes, observability platforms, and secret management solutions.
-- focus on Python, Go, Bash.
-- managing Linux systems, dotfiles, and performance tuning across distributed environments.
+- experienced in migrating applications to Kubernetes, developing custom Helm Charts, integrating monitoring/exporters, and automating deployments with Ansible

 Currently working full-time, learning to get better.